-Mafia 2 was criticised for how it utilised the open-world of Empire Bay.
+Mafia 2 was criticised for its approach to an open-world Empire Bay.
 Instead of filling a map with icons and distractions, it pulled players along a tight story with little room for wider exploration.

 New Bordeaux is gorgeous, the period’s abhorrent racial tension is respectfully replicated, and Mafia 3’s revenge story is told via some of the most convincingly-acted out cutscenes I’ve seen.
 It’s just a shame that you’re forced to repeat the same tedious activities to see them.
 For the first four hours, during its linear prologue, Mafia 3 is superb but, as soon as it embraces its open-world design, it yet again all falls apart.